tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 ### Openings between Planes

 - Floor to ceiling openings separate and articulate edges of adjacent planes
+- In corners
-- In corners, will erode definition of the space
+	- Erode definition of the space
+	- Expand perceived space
+- Horizontally
--
+	- Creates horizontal layers

 ## Qualities of Architectural Space